Berkeley-Large-RAG/RAG-DS-Serve/README.md

 - Use a different `MASSIVE_SERVE_PORT` if firewall issues occur or one is already in use.
 - `DISKANN_NUM_THREADS` sets CPU threads for DiskANN search; 0 uses all logical CPUs.
 - `DISKANN_NODES_TO_CACHE` pins popular nodes in RAM; warmup further primes OS page cache.
-- massive_serve is not installed using pip but from Rulin Shao's repo, where credits are due in this version.